Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 *"Lima Bravo Foxtrot One, HMS* ***Caledonia.*** *Roger your distress call captain, do you need to abandon ship, over?"*

 Dog grabbed his microphone.
 "Uh, no *Caledonia* we do not.
-I have...zero pressure in three sections, emergency power only.
+I have... zero pressure in three sections, emergency power only.
 Dead in the water, but she’ll hold together, over."

 *"Roger.
 We have your beacon, ETA five minutes.
 Caledonia out."*